Hanover school of architecture: Flensburg

 Alexander Wilhelm Prale was in Flensburg at the end of the 19th century.
 Century ascended to a leading architect whose building quality was only achieved by Johannes Otzen's projects in the opinion of Wenceslas.
 Even after 1900, Prale remained firmly attached to the neo-Gothic style in the sacred building and subsequently could no longer win larger orders.
 In secular cultivation, he slowly turned to the emerging Art Nouveau around 1902.
 However, Prale failed to further develop the brick construction he represented until the onset of homeland security architecture, comments Wenzel.

 Norway

 The Norwegian architects Balthazar Lange (1854-1937) and Peter Andreas Blix (1831-1901) worked in the railway construction of their home country in the 1880s.
 Both had studied under Conrad Wilhelm Hase at the Polytechnic School in Hanover.
-The guiding principles of the Hannover School had a great influence on the architecture of Norway since the late 1850s, because many Norwegian architects had been trained by Hase.
+The guiding principles of the Hanover School had a great influence on the architecture of Norway since the late 1850s, because many Norwegian architects had been trained by Hase.
 In Christiania (Oslo) there was a separate group of supporters.